JackGittes/JackGittes.github.io/_posts/2018-10-01-software-engineer-notes-01.md

 Each phase in spiral model begins with design goal and ends with client reviewing.

 S.w is developed in a series of incremental releases.

+#### 6.2 When to use spiral model ?

+- When project is large
+- When releases are required to be frequent
+- When risk and cost evalution is important
+- When requirements are unclear and complete
+- When changes may require at any time
+- For medium to high risk project

+Adv:
+-